 The highly versatile mulberry leaf has been used for thousands of years in its native China, and mulberry leaf health benefits are now being recognized worldwide.
 Learn about why White Mulberry Leaf Tea is more than just a refreshingly tasty herbal infusion.

 The Story of Mulberry Leaf

-Aumtea’s White Mulberry Leaf Tea is a plant native to China, and cultivated organically in the forested hills of Northern Thailand.
+Aumtea’s White Mulberry Leaf Tea is a plant native to China, and is also cultivated in the forested hills of Northern Thailand.
 Known as an ancient and effective herbal medicine, White Mulberry Leaf usage dates back over 4,000 years.
 Mulberry leaf is considered a classic herb that is commonly utilized in traditional Chinese medicine, and is gradually becoming more known worldwide.
 Its pleasant taste and the multitude of mulberry leaf health benefits make this a standout herbal beverage.

 The History of Mulberry Leaf Tea

 For centuries, mulberry leaf tea was served as a choice beverage in the imperial courts of China, Japan and Korea, recognized both for its taste as well as its healing properties.
 In fact, leaves of the mulberry tree have long been an important source of medicine, used to make medicinal teas, tinctures and tablets to treat a variety of health conditions.
 A key herb in traditional Chinese medicine, mulberry leaf is known for its anti-diabetic, anticancer, cardio-protective, anti-inflammatory, antioxidant, and cholesterol-lowering effects.

 The Many Uses of the Mulberry Tree